ijlal321/Integrating-Cyber-Security-With-AI/README.md

 ### Building An Email Filtering System With AI
 This project involves developing an AI-powered email filtering system to differentiate between legitimate emails (ham) and spam emails.
 Using machine learning algorithms such as K-Nearest Neighbors (KNN), the system learns to classify incoming emails accurately, improving email security and user experience.

-## Other Projects
+## More Projects Coming Soon
-Apart from the main projects listed above, this repository will contain several other projects showcasing various aspects of integrating cybersecurity with AI.
-Feel free to explore and contribute to these projects as well.
+We are continuously working on new projects to expand our cybersecurity portfolio.
+Stay tuned for upcoming projects covering a wide range of cybersecurity with AI topics.

 ## Usage
 Each project folder contains detailed documentation, including setup instructions, usage guidelines, and explanations of the AI models and techniques employed.
 Refer to the respective project directories for comprehensive documentation.